apmcleod/MV2H/README.md

  * `-F` = Perform a full meta-evaluation from standard in, where standard in may contain many results created by using -E.

 ### Examples
+The examples directory contains two example transcriptions of an ground truth.
+To perform evaluation, run the following commands and you should get the results shown:

  * `$ java -cp bin -E examples/GroundTruth.txt <examples/Transcription1.txt`
 Multi-pitch: 0.9302325581395349
 Voice: 0.8125